-Australia's Pentecostal PM rides miraculous wave back into office
+Australian PM heads to church, football after 'miracle' election win

 “You don’t get to be a prime minister and serve in that capacity unless you first are a member of your local electorate,” he said.

+He drew cheers later on Sunday when he arrived in the stands to watch his team, the Cronulla Sharks, in a rugby league match in his beachside electorate.

-Morrison told raucously cheering supporters late on Saturday, who had earlier seemed resigned to defeat, that he had always believed in miracles.
+Morrison told raucous supporters late on Saturday, who had earlier seemed resigned to defeat, that he had always believed in miracles.

 The result drew comparisons with Republican Donald Trump’s victory over Democratic rival Hillary Clinton in the 2016 U.S. presidential election.